jdiehll/correcTIR/README.md

 ## Overview

-correcTIR enhances the consistency and reliability of thermal measurements by standardizing the thermal data post-processing workflow.
+correcTIR enhances the consistency and reliability of thermal measurements by standardizing the near-surface thermal data post-processing workflow.
 The GUI is designed to help new users swiftly process temperature data, while the Python package provides comprehensive customization options for more experienced users. correcTIR is capable of handling thermal data both as images (stored in .tiff format) and as point measurements (stored in .csv format with each entry as a row), with temperature values in degrees Celsius.

 For detailed file formatting and setup instructions, see the [Set-Up](#set-up) section below.
 To learn more about the overall pipeline workflow, refer to [Pipeline Workflow](PipelineWorkflow.md).